• Skip to primary navigation

 • Whisk together the eggs, sugar vanilla extract, vanilla bean seeds, cocoa powder and salt until smooth.
 Slowly add the chocolate cream mixture (in a slow drizzle) while whisking the mixture.
 Remove ⅓ of this mixture and set aside.
 Add the bread cubes to the remaining mixture and stir to coat.

 • Grease a 12” cast iron skillet or 9 X 13 pan.
 Add the chocolate bread mixture to the skillet and spread evenly.
 Pour the reserved chocolate mixture over the top.
 Cover and allow to rest at room temperature for 40 minutes.
-This step allows the chocolate to soak through all of the bread.
+This allows the chocolate to soak through all of the bread.
 Otherwise, the finished bread pudding will have white spots where the chocolate did not soak in.

 Video